jeffjl74/CSV-to-QIF/README.md

 This section defines the translation between the "action" as defined in the CSV file the the actions that QIF recognizes.
-For example, in the TW.json file, if the csv column `C` contains "Buy to Open", it is translated to a QIF "NBuy" record.
+For example, in the TW.json file, if the csv column `C` contains "Buy to Open", it is translated to a QIF "Buy" record.

+The json format looks like this:
+`"csv-nomeclature": "qif-nomemclature"`

-An entry of "prompt" causes the program to ask the user for the QIF action code for that record.
+An entry of "prompt" for the "qif-nomenclature" causes the program to ask the user for the QIF action code for that record.
 The TW.json file has "prompt" for records where there is not enough information on an individual CSV line to determine what happened.